 Whether you’re just starting out or have been running an online store for a while, learning how to track your expenses and revenue can be a daunting task.
 You’re not by yourself.
-Almost three-fourths of small business owners believe they lack knowledge of bookkeeping and accounting.
+Almost three-fourths of small business owners believe they lack knowledge of accounting.

 As a business owner, you’re in charge of keeping track of your company’s finances.
 Your business will be on the right track if you keep up-to-date and accurate accounting records.
 However, if you fail to focus on your accounting tasks, your business will fail before it has a chance to grow.